Hiking the Koko Crater Arch Trail on Oʻahu, Hawaiʻi

 Distance: 1.0 miles / 1.6 km

-The Koko Crater Arch Trail is a hidden gem in east Oʻahu next to a number of other, more popular trails, like the neighboring Makapuʻu Lighthouse and Kuliʻouʻou Ridge Trail.
+The Koko Crater Arch Trail on the east side of Oʻahu is a hidden gem next to a number of other, more popular day hikes, like the neighboring Makapuʻu Lighthouse and Kuliʻouʻou Ridge Trail.

 That being said, I highly recommend arriving early if your first time hiking the Koko Crater Arch Trail will be for sunrise, given that simply finding the trailhead and a good parking spot can be a bit more challenging when its dark.